hackalcubo/CTF-Writeups/UMDCTF-2021/Misc/satelite/README.md

 `UMDCTF-{RIP_sPutN1k_1962}`

+# Notes
-[^1]: Here probably is "cyrillic" but they wrote it wrong, so I kept it like the original.
+<a name="footnote1">1</a>: Here probably is "cyrillic" but they wrote it wrong, so I kept it like the original.